microsoft/vision-evaluation/README.md

 # Introduction
 This repo contains evaluation metric codes used in Microsoft Cognitive Services Computer Vision for tasks such as classification, object detection, and image caption.

+## Requirements ##
+The image caption evaluation pipeline depends on Jave Runtime Environment (JRE).
+- Java 1.8.0

+If you only need the image classification or object detection evaluation pipeline, JRE is not required.

 # Functionalities
 This repo currently offers evaluation metrics for three vision tasks: